emascarinas/spotify/README.md

 * Sass

 ### Added features:
+* Login to show user profile with image if available.
+Making use of access token.
 * Drag and drop on re ordering songs
 * Fully responsive layout
 * Loading indicator